Meri Zaat Zarra-e-Benishan: Guest appearance

+Production

+Screenwriter Umera Ahmad noticed theater actress Samiya Mumtaz as a host in a talk show and suggested her to co-producer Humayun Saeed as the lead in the television adaptation of her book Meri Zaat Zarra-e-Benishaan.
+Mumtaz accepted the offer after discussing it with her friend Nadia Jamil.

 Theme song

 The series' theme song, "Meri Zaat Zarra-e-Benishan", was written by Sabir Zafar and sung by Rahat Fateh Ali Khan.

 Reception

 Viewership

-It received highest TRPs of 5 which was declared as unprecedented by the producer.
-According to the producer Abdullah Kadwani, "The serial received a phenomenal 1,68,000 emails and 6.3 million hits on various websites."
-A local salesman after one year of the serial also reported that they sold an average of 100 DVDs of the series every month.
+It received the highest TRPs of 5 which was declared as unprecedented by the producer.
+According to producer Abdullah Kadwani, "The serial received a phenomenal 1,68,000 emails and 6.3 million hits on various websites."
+A local salesman after one year of the serial, also reported that they sold an average of 100 DVDs of the series every month.

 Critical reception

-A reviewer from Dawn praised the acting performances of Mumtaz and Gillani, and title song by Rahat Fateh Ali Khan but criticised for the depiction of time period.
+A reviewer from Dawn praised the acting performances of Mumtaz and Gillani and the title song by Rahat Fateh Ali Khan but criticised it for the depiction of the time period.
 In March 2020, Sadaf Haider of DAWN Images listed it among the 10 iconic Pakistani TV dramas.

 International broadcast

 The 20-episode series was telecast on Zindagi in India as Kaisi Ye Qayamat from 15 December 2014 to 6 January 2015.